Extended Producer Responsibility (EPR) Programs in BC

 In British Columbia, Extended Producer Responsibility (EPR) (formerly referred to as Industry Product Stewardship) is an environmental policy approach in which the producer's responsibility for reducing environmental impact and managing the product is extended across the whole life cycle of the product, from selection of materials and design to its end-of-life.
 (Ministry of Environment).

-For a detailed description of each program, click on the logos or links below
+For a detailed description of each program, click on the links below

 - BC Used Oil Management Association